 Shivram joined Watsi on March 12th, 2013.
-Six years ago, Shivram became the 25th member to automatically support a new Watsi patient every month.
-Since then, 5,928 more people have become monthly donors!
-Shivram's most recent donation traveled 8,500 miles to support Angel, a funny and jovial eight-year-old from Kenya, to fund surgery that will enable him to walk.
+Nine years ago, Shivram joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Shivram's most recent donation traveled 8,500 miles to support Godson, a 4-month-old baby boy from Kenya, to fund a procedure needed to treat his clubfoot.